mirzaakhena/gogen/README.md

 Default is the registry name.
 You can name it whatever you want.
 After calling the command, some of those file generated will generated for you

 ## 7. Create entity
-Order is the entity name
+entity is mutable object that has an identifier
 ```
 $ gogen entity Order
 ```

 ## 8. Create valueobject
-FullName has FirstName and LastName
+valueobject is immutable object that has no identifier
 ```
 $ gogen valueobject FullName FirstName LastName
 ```